lamini-ai/lamini-examples/prompt_engineering.md

 seeking specific information and tailored responses, while a system prompt, an optional directive, sets the context and guides the language model's overall behavior and tone.

 In lamini, you can set the system prompt like below.
-This will allow the model to generate a discussion tailored to a legal ethics symposium, providing insights relevant to legal professionals and ethicists.
+The system prompt in the example below allows the model to generate a discussion tailored to a legal ethics symposium, providing insights relevant to legal professionals and ethicists.
 ```python